Chris Cole (wide receiver): Professional career

 Cole was selected by the Denver Broncos in the third round of the 2000 NFL draft, as the 70th pick overall.
 He played four seasons for the Broncos, with his best season coming in 2001.
 That year, he played in all 16 of the Broncos' games, logging 9 receptions for 128 yards.
 His 48 kickoff returns that season tied the all-time single-season Broncos record, and he ranked third in the AFC with a 23.5-yd average.
+In 2002, missed the entire regular season after dislocating his wrist in the preseason.
+He returned in 2003 primarily on kick returns.

 On April 7, 2004, Cole signed with the Oakland Raiders as a free agent, but did not make the team's regular-season roster.
 In 2005, Cole spent the offseason and preseason with the Jacksonville Jaguars, who released him on August 30, 2005.

 In all, Cole played 35 games in the NFL, starting 2.
 He caught 12 passes for 164 yards, returned 89 kickoffs for a total of 2,105 yards, and made 17 tackles while playing on special teams.

 In May 2006, Cole signed with the Canadian Football League's Edmonton Eskimos.
 He was released shortly thereafter, and in November he signed a one-year free agent contract with the Arena Football League's Los Angeles Avengers.
 On April 1, 2008, Cole signed with the CFL's Toronto Argonauts.